Kylamber/micropython/mpu6050/README.md

 # Or if preferred, getting the raw values, returns a json with keys "AcX", "AcY", "AcZ", "Tmp", "GyX", "GyY", "GyZ".
 mpu.getRawData()

+# When looping the program, don't forget to update it
+while True:
+  mpu.update()
 ```

 ## Problems